 During his rabbinic career, Rabbi Kaiserman has worked at all ends of the country.
 He served as the rabbi of Temple Emanu-El of West Essex in Livingston NJ, as assistant/associate rabbi of Temple Emanu-El in Dallas, Texas, and an Interim Rabbi at Congregation B’nai Tzedek in Fountain Valley, California.

 Originally from Brooklyn, New York, Rabbi Kaiserman received a B.A. in English Literature and Judaic Studies from Binghamton University.
-He earned his M.A. in Hebrew Letters in 1996 and his rabbinic ordination from the Hebrew Union College – Jewish Institute of Religion’s Cincinnati campus in 1997 with several distinguished honors including the Simon Lazarus Memorial Prize for the Highest Academic Standing in the Graduating Class.
+He earned his M.A. in Hebrew Letters in 1996 and his rabbinic ordination from the Hebrew Union College – Jewish Institute of Religion’s Cincinnati campus in 1997.

 Working with all ages, Rabbi Kaiserman has especially focused on connecting with youth in both formal and informal settings.
 He volunteers each summer at the URJ 6 Points Sci-Tech Academy.
 He has been honored with Youth Worker of the Month by RJYouthworker and for his work with NFTY’s Texas/Oklahoma Region and the URJ Greene Family Camp.

 With a childhood love for acting, he has co-written numerous popular Purim shpiels for all ages adapting the music from shows such as The Sound of Music, Grease, Fiddler on the Roof, The Wizard of Oz, and a Disney Show compilation.

 While in rabbinical school, Rabbi Kaiserman served as student rabbi in several small pulpits Texarkana, Texas, Victoria, Texas, and Quincy, Illinois.